WhiteJP/my-website/content/about/index.en.md

 My work on decision making focuses on how people draw inferences from social information, using experiments and Bayesian cognitive models.

-I previously worked as a Data/Cognitive Scientist with Cogstate as well as tutor/TA at the University of Melbourne School of Psychological Sciences.
+I previously worked as a Data/Cognitive Scientist with Cogstate as well as tutor/TA and Research Assistant at the University of Melbourne School of Psychological Sciences.
 Prior to my career change to cognitive science, I was previously a litigation lawyer.

 Below is my visual resume made with the `VisualResume` [package](https://github.com/ndphillips/VisualResume).